-The Resource Assessment is a comprehensive overview of the Islands from the Palaeolithic to the present day, which aims to provide an accessible and up-to-date review of the current state of knowledge about the historic environment.
-It also aims to define the character of the resource and to act as a reference to inform decisions on the future of that resource.
-The Research Agenda highlights the major gaps in our knowledge and also areas where Scilly's historic environment has the potential to contribute to national and international research questions.
+The Resource Assessment is a comprehensive overview of the Islands from the Palaeolithic to the present day, which aimed to provide an accessible and up-to-date review of the current state of knowledge about the historic environment.
+It also aimed to define the character of the resource and to act as a reference to inform decisions on the future of that resource.
+The Research Agenda highlighted the major gaps in our knowledge and also areas where Scilly's historic environment has the potential to contribute to national and international research questions.

-In order to make SHERF as comprehensive as possible the work was carried out by a large number of people with research interests in Scilly.
-The reports originated from a smaller number who prepared draft documents for each period.
+SHERF was managed by Historic Environment Projects, Cornwall Council (now Cornwall Archaeological Unit - CAU).
+In order to make it as inclusive and comprehensive as possible the work was carried out by a large number of people with research interests in Scilly, many on a voluntary basis.
+The reports originated from a smaller number of individuals and organisations who prepared draft documents for each period.
 The membership of these period groups was drawn from all sectors of the archaeological community in order to get as wide a view of the issues as possible.
-The draft documents were posted on the website of the Council of the Isles of Scilly and details circulated, with the intention of including all those working, researching or just interested in the archaeology of the Islands.
-As part of the process a seminar was held to discuss the Resource Assessment and the Research Agenda, which provided a forum for discussion that contributed greatly to the quality of the final document.
-The final stage of the project, the Research Strategy, will be developed in a similar way and published separately.
+The draft documents were posted on the website of the Council of the Isles of Scilly and circulated by email, with the intention of reaching out to all those working, researching or just interested in the archaeology of the Islands.
+As part of the process a stakeholder seminar was held in Exeter in December 2011 to discuss the Resource Assessment and the Research Agenda, which provided a forum for discussion that contributed greatly to the quality of the final document.

 Situated some 45km south-west of Land's End, Scilly is a unique environment of exceptional quality, with the relationship between the land and sea providing a very strong and distinctive cultural identity.
 The Islands in their current form are a result of past marine transgressions which flooded early sites.
-They are therefore a valuable laboratory for studying continuous sea-level rises within an historical context.
+They are therefore a valuable place for studying continuous sea-level rises within an historical context.
 Scilly's situation as the westernmost anchorage and the first/last landfall of the south-western approaches has shaped the Islands socially, economically and culturally and also the nature of their archaeological record.
 This record holds significance in its own right, as well as playing a part in nationally and internationally significant stories of colonisation, travel, trade and conflict.